 If you are stopped, never agree to take the tests.
 Even if you blow under a .08 the police can and still will arrest you.
 REMEMBER! you do not need to take the breathalyzer test and a police officer cannot force you to do so!

 Why is Ktenas Law the Best Choice for DUI Cases in Cook County, Illinois?

 Whether you were out in Cook County, Illinois with friends and loved ones or attending an event, being arrested for a Chicago DUI can be a stressful experience – especially if you have been summoned to appear in court for a DUI in Illinois the very next business day!
 You probably have many questions about penalties for a DUI in Illinois, the court process, and possible defenses you may have in your case.

 You may also have concerns about your driver’s license and ability to drive.
-It is essential to be fully informed about several paths you can take regarding this administrative license suspension action.
+It is essential to be fully informed about several paths you can take regarding this administrative license suspension and the potential to reinstate your license.
 Contact us today, and we will be happy to explain which path might be right for you.

 Contact Your Local DUI Attorney Today!